-Where to Buy: You cna pick up these pants via Amazon here.
+Where to Buy: You can pick up these pants via Amazon here

 These cargo pants are ideal for short summer hikes.
 These are also ideal if you are an outdoor enthusiast on a budget.
 Some cargo pants purchases can get really expensive really quickly and if you’re still new to trailing, climbing or hiking, you may not want to buy the most expensive pair on the shelf.

 This pair is ideal if you’re looking for something affordable that has most of the features any cargo pant should have.
 It has six pockets; two hand and two back pockets as well as two thigh pockets.
-It also converts to shorts if you need with a zip off leg feature.
+It also converts to shorts if you need it with a zip-off leg feature.
 The elastic waistband allows for comfort and the fabric is 90% environment-friendly!
 Material: 100% Nylon